Tjarliman/RAP-Part-2/README.md

  Notice that, those button are not really yet functioning properly, due to, in an "unmanaged" implementation type, all the CRUD logic must be typed/build from the scratch.
 THis is not the case when we use the "managed" implementation type.
 But that's for you to go deeper into this and more to see what I mean.

+#Step 3 Change standard's code.

+Now let's change those generated codes in each of the artifacts with our custom code by doing copy and paste.

+#Step 3.1 Update the "I" Behaviour Definition
+- Open the Znn_I_FIDOC_U BDEF, then copy and paste the code from ZTJ_I_FIDOC_U_bdef.txt